AirParty/siyuan-plugin-niop-DataBaseTable/README.md

 1. Render data from the database as cards or tables.
 2. Import data into the database using tables.

+# Known Bugs
+1. When the database contains more than 100 entries, the exceeding portion is not rendered.
+A fix will be attempted soon.
+2. Import functionality currently detects only the currently displayed content.
+It is under repair; please refrain from using the import tool for now.
+3. In the database, errors and interruptions occur in the case of single and multiple selections when there is no content.
+This issue has been addressed and will be resolved in the upcoming update.
 # Usage
 ## Rendering Data
 [renderAsCard](https://github.com/AirParty/siyuan-plugin-niop-DataBaseTable/assets/7642279/112f9f2b-bb60-48df-bc0c-fa160874a16b)